 Establish effective plans

-From the outset, the teams at VVL and the USDA leveraged agile, fail-fast approaches.
-They collaborated to set up an effective road map that included quick wins that would contribute to progress toward longer-term goals.
-They also made it a focus to communicate regularly with senior leadership, articulating not only near-term results but the long-term vision and value proposition.
+The VVL and the USDA leveraged agile, fail-fast approaches, setting up an effective roadmap with quick wins that contributed to longer-term goals.
+They also communicated regularly with senior leadership about near-term results, the long-term vision, and the value proposition.

 - Why would we do this?